aimeefullerton/daily-st-pnw/README.md

 --------------------------------------------------------------------------------

 Data sources are cited as they are first encountered at the top of each script.
-All data that cannot be downloaded from the public domain is available in the ‘data’ directory of this repository.
-You will need to do some independent preparation of data downloaded from public sources before running these scripts, particularly if you are applying the model in a new geographic location.
+Data that cannot be downloaded from the public domain is available in the ‘data’ directory of this repository and may need to be unzipped locally.
+Some independent preparation of data downloaded from public sources may be necessary before running these scripts, particularly if you are applying the model in a new geographic location.
 Expected structure of the ‘data’ directory is below.
-This is set up already in the repository but many folders have no data as these can be obtained from public sources and are too large to store here.
-Additional subfolders will be created during processing.
-Some of the included data will need to be unzipped before use.

-* canopy/ tree canopy cover processed from land use.
+* canopy/ tree canopy cover processed from NLCD
 * dams/  data about large dams from GRaND and National Inventory of Dams
 * nhdv2/ streamlines and attributes from National Hydrography Plus version 2
 * NWM/ stream flow predicted by NOAA’s National Water Model
 * PRISM/ gridded air temperature from PRISM
-* response/ empirical stream temperature observations provided by USFS’s NorWeST shapefiles/ some NHDPlus_v2-derived shapefiles for the Columbia River basin
+* response/ empirical stream temperature observations provided by USFS’s NorWeST project
+* shapefiles/ NHDPlus_v2-derived shapefiles for the Columbia River basin: "Catchment.shp" (flowline reach contributing areas) and dissolved as "WBD17_outline.shp"
-* StreamCat/ EPA’s Stream Catchment dataset
+* StreamCat/ EPA’s Stream Catchment dataset & accumulation script
 * SWE/ Snow-Water Equivalent data from NOAA’s National Snow and Ice Data Center

 * COMID_to_HUC12.csv – a cross-walk between reach and HUC identifiers for region 17